sloperab/CodingLog/log.md

 **Today's Progress**: Continued with course.
 Started working on pandas subsetting and data manipulation.

 **Thoughts** Its a good review and reminds me of many concepts I didn't remember.
 Hoping to learn more each day.

+### Day 15: 27 March 2023, Tuesday

+**Today's Progress**: Reviewing matplotlib using subplots and time series visualization.

+**Thoughts** Restarted writing in the coding log.
+Have been working on the DataCamp course without writing here, will continue writing.